ChimeraTK/Chai/README.md

 - Read and write values to registers.
 - Enable auto-updating to refresh data at 1Hz or 100Hz.

+## Issues with Putty

+If you are experiencing unicode character ir color issues PuTTY, it might be solved by using another font.
+[Nerdfonts](https://www.nerdfonts.com/font-downloads) proved to solve the character issue.
+Better readability of the colors and a closer match to the Ubuntu experience can be achieved with [this guide](https://github.com/jblaine/solarized-and-modern-putty) to change PuTTY's default setting.

 ## Contributing

 We welcome contributions from the community!
 If you wish to contribute, please follow these steps: